Alternatives to Botley for Beginner Coding Kids

 Affiliate links.
 Prices can change.

 Botley is strong, but kids differ.
-The best alternative keeps the coding loop clear: plan, press, test, debug.
+The best alternative keeps the coding loop clear and rewarding.

 Learning Resources Code & Go Robot Mouse